JeffBennett1920/DBFoundations-Module07/README.md

 The MSTVF returns a specifically defined table variable using the @variable syntax.
 The columns of the function are then defined followed by the As clause.
 MSTVFs typically use Begin and End syntax to bracket the multiple statements comprising the function’s main body, and then conclude with a Return statement.

 #### **Summary**
-SQL Server User Defined Functions enable the user to encapsulate and reuse code which can be employed in specially designed functions, and then used as modular building blocks in larger functions and queries.
+SQL Server User Defined Functions enable the user to encapsulate and reuse code which can be employed in specially designed functions, and even used as modular building blocks in larger functions and queries.